 If you love Bibimbap, the Jeonju Bibimpbap Festival is entirely dedicated to and inspired by this classic meal.
 Bibimbap is a rice-based dish served with beef, mixed vegetables and a chili pepper sauce.
 This 3-day event is based in the city of Jeonju and takes place at the beginning of October.
 There is plenty of entertainment including magic shows and concerts, as well as a market and a line-up of cooking events.
 Plus, they serve up a huge bowl of Bibimbap that serves around 400 people.

-You Might Also Like:• The Best Reusable Alternatives for Disposable Items
+You Might Also Like:• The 11 Best Meal Kits

 • The Best Coffee Machines and Delivery Services